Chakit22/Blog_Website/README.md

 # Blog_Website

-1. A simple blog website created using HTML,CSS and Express.
+1. I have constructed a straightforward blog website using HTML, CSS, and Express.
-2. Used EJS for efficient rendering of pages.
+2. Efficient page rendering is facilitated through the use of EJS.
-3. You can compose your own blogs and add it.
+3. Users have the freedom to compose and add their own blogs to the website.

-Access the Website at
+Explore and contribute to the website at